6729 Lake Rd,

 • Broken fillings

-• When a the integrity of a tooth is compromised due to an undermined cusp.
+• Compromised tooth integrity due to an undermined cusp

 • Tooth pain from hairline cracks

-Dental crowns typically last 5 to 15 years (sometimes longer!) – as close to permanent as dental treatment can get.
-Our dentists use renowned technology to secure the longevity of your treatment.
+Dental crowns typically last 5 to 15 years or more and are as close to permanent as any dental treatment can get.
+Our expert dentists use proven technology to secure the longevity of your dental crowns.

 Emergency Dentist for Broken Crowns

-Contact Windsor Family Dentistry for emergency repair of broken dental crowns.
-To relieve pain and prevent more damage, our emergency dentists reconnect or make temporary crowns using dental cement.
-Call us right now for fast relief.
+Contact Windsor Family Dentistry for emergency dental crown repair.
+Our emergency dentists reconnect or make temporary crowns using dental cement to relieve pain and prevent more damage.
+Call us today for fast relief.

 Ready to restore your smile?
 Contact our office today to schedule a dental crown appointment.